October 6, 2025

 3. State Requirements: You must meet the licensure requirements specific to your state.

-However, it’s important to check with both your school and the state nursing board to ensure that your clinical hours completed out of state will be accepted toward your degree and certification requirements.
 Additionally, even if you are eligible for a compact license, finding a preceptor out of state for your NP clinicals requires careful planning and coordination, including understanding the legal and regulatory requirements of that state.

 Can I Complete a Primary Care Clinical Rotation in an Urgent Care Setting?